“56 Up” — The Greatest Documentary Film Series of Our Time

 Here’s a two-minute trailer of 56 Up (below).

-The film in its 2 hour and 18 minute entirety can be seen HERE.
+The film in its 2 hours and 18-minute entirety can be seen HERE.

 See more about the “Up Series” on PBS by clicking HERE